gkerenyi/CdpVsNewWindow/README.md

 # ScriptVsNewWindow

-Test cases for calling Chrome DevTools Protocol methods `Fetch.enable` and `Target.SetAutoAttach` when opening a new window and navigating to a URL.
+Test cases for adding web resource request handlers by the following methods when opening a new window and navigating to a URL.
+- Assigning a handler to `WebResourceRequested`.
+- Assigning a handler to Chrome DevTools Protocol events `Fetch.requestPaused` and `Target.autoAttached`, then calling Chrome DevTools Protocol methods `Fetch.enable` and `Target.setAutoAttach` to enable event hanling.

 ## Settings
+- Handler type: Use either `WebResourceRequested` or Chrome DevTools Protocol `Fetch` event handlers.
-- Call CDP methods: sets whether the Chrome DevTools Protocol methods to enable request processing is called before or after calling `CoreWebView2NewWindowRequestedEventArgs.NewWindow`
+- Add event handlers: sets whether request handlers are assigned before or after calling `CoreWebView2NewWindowRequestedEventArgs.NewWindow`
-- Delay (ms): parameter of an `await Task.Delay()` call before calling the CDP methods, which is used to simulate calling other async methods before calling CDP methods
+- Delay (ms): parameter of an `await Task.Delay()` call before assigning the handler, which is used to simulate calling other methods between assigning `NewWindow` and setting up the handler.

 # Expected Behavior
 The project loads an embedded web page with a link.
 When the link is clicked a new window should appear containing a WebView2 instance that has: